Savory With Soul

 Perfect mashed potatoes for adding gravy or delicious without.
 Leftovers are a breeze to deal with by turning them into these tasty fried mashed potato patties.

-Great served with London Broil, Meatloaf, Salisbury steak, turkey dinner, ham, or any meat or roast you're serving.
+Great served with my Crockpot Chicken and Stuffing, London Broil, Meatloaf, Salisbury steak, turkey dinner, ham, or any meat or roast you're serving.

 Jump to: